luckypoem/moesocks/readme.md

 ------

-You should use the python implementation of [shadowsocks] on the remote server, since the remote mode of moesocks is still buggy :(
+You should use the python implementation of [shadowsocks] on the remote server, since the remote mode of MoeSocks is still buggy :(

 There is an earlier implementation of [shadowsocks in Haskell] by rnons that makes MoeSocks possible.

-The goal of moesocks is to provide extra configurability to standard shadowsocks, for example:
+The goal of MoeSocks is to provide extra configurability to standard shadowsocks, for example:

 * load balancing (region based multi-server configuration) IP level request